zackaira/Blockons/readme.txt

 &#9989; **Icon List** block
 Improve your website by using customizable icon list items.
 Adding your own icons to lists not only makes them more visually appealing but also more attractive to your audience.
 [See Example](https://blockons.com/documentation/icon-list-block/)

+&#9989; **Mapbox Maps** block
+The Mapbox Maps block seamlessly integrates interactive maps into your site, enabling visitors to explore locations and find your places with ease.
+Ideal for store locators, event venues, or travel routes, this block offers customizable map features for a more engaging user experience.
+[See Example](https://blockons.com/documentation/maps-block/)

 &#9989; **Tabs** block
 The Tabs block organizes your content into a clean, streamlined format, making it easy for visitors to navigate through different sections without leaving the page.
 Perfect for FAQs, product descriptions, or service details, this block allows users to switch between tabs with just a click.
 [See Example](https://blockons.com/documentation/tabs-block/)